 Namecheap– You have your business name and you want to build a website.
 I highly recommend using Namecheap to purchase your domain.
 Not only is the pricing super affordable, but their customer service is also top-notch.
 It’s also really simple to transfer your domain to different host through them.

 Siteground– A lot of the website builders today have built-in hosting (like Squarespace or Wix), but if you are planning to build a site on WordPress, Siteground is the way to go!
 Like Namecheap, their customer service is what drew me in.
 They make it simple to build your site and are always there if you need a hand.
-Plus, for $84/year (with their Start-up plan), it’s a steal!
-This leads me to building your site.
+The only thing you should be cautious of is after your first year, the yearly rate increases significantly.

 WordPress.org- This was something I wish I had known when I started out.
 After you pay for hosting through Siteground, you can build your WordPress site for FREE!
 Yes, there are other places that give you “free” sites, it is super limited and there isn’t a lot of room for growth.
 Then, when you realize it, you are paying $160+/year (on the lower end) just to have some of the basics this site comes with.
 Don’t get me wrong, WordPress can get costly depending on what your needs are and what plug-ins to use, but I’ll save that for a future post.
 Overall, if you’re on a tight budget and want a website, start here.
 I promise it’s worth it in the end.
-If you need some help on your journey, I have a guided class to building your WordPress site
+However, if this is still confusing to you, check out my blog post comparing Wix, Squarespace, and WordPress.

 Quickbooks- Now that I’m over my fear and took the time to check it out, I fully realize why Quickbooks comes highly recommended by almost everyone when it comes to your bookkeeping.
 You can choose a plan that works best for you (I just use good old Quickbooks Self-Employed).
 Keep track of your miles, business expenses, taxes, send invoices, and more, there’s a reason why this is a must-have for your bookkeeping needs!
 Best of all, if you use my link, you can get 6 months half off!